luspr/rag-tutorial/rag-from-scratch/README.md

 ```

-If you don't have access to the GPT-4 API yet, you need to switch the type of model you're using.

 # Data
 The test data are freely available scientific papers about polymers.
-You can [download them here](https://drive.google.com/drive/folders/1NrDX9KQmqnbqrg7yx-Y5FgWelC24TnGQ?usp=sharing)

 However, our small bot will work with any corpus of documents in PDF format.
 Feel free to experiment with it.